Residence permit for the purpose of training Granted to search for a training place in order to carry out qualified vocational training

-You can obtain a residence permit for the purpose of finding a training place if you wish to complete qualified vocational training in Germany but have still found a training place.
-Qualified vocational training exists in the case of vocational training in a training occupation recognised or similarly regulated by the State or which lasts for at least two years.
-The residence permit for the search for a training place for the implementation of qualified vocational training is a temporary residence permit.
-It can be granted for a maximum of six months.
+You can obtain a residence permit for the purpose of looking for a training place if you would like to complete qualified vocational training in Germany but have still found a training place.
+Qualified vocational training exists if it is vocational training in a state-recognised or similarly regulated training occupation that lasts at least two years.
+The residence permit for the search for a training place in order to carry out qualified vocational training is a temporary residence permit.
+It can be granted for a maximum of up to six months.

-Responsible for the content of the State of Brandenburg
+Responsible for the content

-Ministry of the Interior and Local Government
+Ministry of the Interior and Municipal Affairs

 of the State of Brandenburg

 Last update or date of publication